Culture Clash

 Who would have thought that the programmers at Garmin included a well, heck, just go back to paper cipherin' error message in the GNS 430W?

 Puzzled, I rebooted the 430W.
 The system still failed to achieve a lock.
-Still climbing, we were shaken by some turbulence from "the mountain".
+Still climbing, I was shaken by some turbulence from "the mountain".
 I happened to be looking at the 430W when it happened, saw it shift in the panel, then go completely dark.
 That bump on Grimes' hard grass runway must have literally knocked the GPS loose; modern high tech undone by old school turf.

 Over Grimes Airport, I turned north to fly home the old fashioned way.
 Navigation would be trivial - fly north until reaching Lake Ontario, can't miss it.
 Realistically, I could have used my #2 VOR or Stratus/ForeFlight for navigation if I was truly stuck, but that was not the case.